michael-j-coyne/space-defense/README.md

 # Space Defense

-A challenging 2D space-shooter game created with the Godot 4.2 engine.
-Precision is key!
+A 2D space-shooter game created with the Godot 4.2 engine.

 ## Where to play: